 VA loans require a termite inspection report for closing in high-termite infestation zones and prohibit the buyer from paying for it.
 FHA loans also require a termite report or "termite letter" if the initial FHA inspection discovers possible evidence of termites.
 A termite report costs $100-$200.

-Non government-backed lenders may require a termite inspection if termites are suspected, but they are usually not required otherwise.
+Non government-backed lenders may require a termite inspection if termites are suspected, but they are usually not otherwise required.

 How Much Does Termite Treatment Cost?

-Termite treatment depends on the method.
-The cost of tenting for termites can cost $1,000-$4,000, depending on severity of the infestation and size of the home.
+Termite treatment costs depend on the treatment method.
+Cost of tenting a house for termites can range from $1,000-$4,000, depending on severity of the infestation and size of the home.

-If you don't need to fumigate the entire home, localized termite control costs range from about $200-$850.
+If you don't need to fumigate the entire home, localized termite fumigation costs range from about $200-$850.